meygaalex08/property-dashboard/README.md

-A simple React dummy dashboard that displays properties in Belmont North.
+A simple React.js dummy dashboard that displays properties in Belmont North.
 Users can view property details, filter using the search bar, and expand cards to see more information.

 ![alt text](image.png)